microP156/rog/README.md

 06-29-21-47-ROG-30-outdoors
 06-30-17-14-ROG-40-outdoors
 ```
-### Due to the uncertainty of the training process, the drawn curve may fluctuate.
-For example, in the case of `06-29-21-47-ROG-30-outdoors`, if you want to re-run this experiment, you need to execute the following command step by step:
+### **Due to the uncertainty of the training process, the drawn curve may fluctuate.
+For example, in the case of `06-29-21-47-ROG-30-outdoors`, if you want to re-run this experiment, you need to execute the following command step by step:**
 - Run `python3 script/run.py ...`, which is the command generated `06-29-21-47-ROG-30-outdoors` in `run_all.sh`.
 - Run `python3 scripts/test_checkpoints_on_server.py` to test the accuracy of the checkpoint models.
+You can execute the first step multiple times, and then execute the second step only once.
 - Find new experiment result in `result/` folder, like `xx-xx-xx-xx-ROG-30-outdoors`.
 - Modify the folder location in `experiment_records.txt` as follows.
 - Run `python3 scripts/redraw_smooth.py threshold-case0` to redraw figures.
+- **In addition, you can also achieve smoother, but also much slower, convergence curves by lowering the learning rate (modify the `lr` in both line 29 in `ROG_optim.py` and line 21 in `SSP_optim.py` from `1e-6` to `1e-7`) or disabling the momentum of SGD optimization algorithm (set the `momentum` to `0.` in line 147 in `./DEFSGDM/DEFSGDM.py`).**
 ```
 #threshold-case0
 06-28-02-20-ROG-4-outdoors